LibertyDSNP/spec/pages/Identity/Factory.md

      * @dev [EIP 1167](https://eips.ethereum.org/EIPS/eip-1167) Proxy
      * @param logic The Logic address to use for identity creation
      *
-     * @returns The address of the newly created Identity */ function createClone(address logic) public returns (address);
+     * @return The address of the newly created Identity */ function createClone(address logic) public returns (address);